 Federal Pell Grant is a program available to undergraduate students who meet the eligibility requirements based on the Free Application for Federal Student Aid (FAFSA).
-If the student qualifies for a Pell grant, award levels can change from semester to semester based on the student's enrollment.
-Eligible students may receive a Federal Pell Grant when enrolled for at least one credit hour per semester.
+Award amounts vary based on financial need and enrollment status.

-Federal Supplemental Educational Opportunity Grant (SEOG) is a federal grant offered to undergraduate students who show exceptional financial need as determined by the FAFSA.
-Due to limited funds, SEOG is awarded on first-come, first-serve basis.
+Federal Supplemental Educational Opportunity Grant (SEOG)

+is a federal grant offered to undergraduate students who show exceptional financial need as determined by the FAFSA.
+Due to limited funds, SEOG is awarded on first-come, first-serve basis to only those students who have an Expected Family Contribution of zero.

 Indian Tuition Waiver covers tuition costs for Native Americans with one quarter or more quantum blood certified by their tribe.
-Students will still be responsible for fees.
+Students will still be responsible for fees and books.
 For more information, contact the local tribal headquarters or the Inter-Tribal Council of Michigan, Inc., at (906) 632-6896.